How to Enroll

 Visiting Artists

 The Berklee Summer Programs Team is excited that you've taken the first step!
-Now that you've enrolled, here's what to know, to be sure you're prepared before and after you check in for the experience of a lifetime.
+Now that you’re enrolled, here’s what you need to know to be prepared before check-in, and what to expect afterward.

 What to do first?